voylento/learn-kubernetes/README.md

 This README contains the notes I took when going through the [Boot.dev](https://www.boot.dev) course [Learn Kubernetes](https://www.boot.dev/courses/learn-kubernetes).

 The files in this project are the various config files I created while doing the exercises contained in the course.
 The notes, without having done the exercises, is of minimal value.
 They are for myself, and they are not a representation of all topics and details presented in the course.
-If you find my notes of any value, consider signing up for [Boot.dev](https://www.boot.dev).
+If you are a software developer interested in learning Kubernetes, consider signing up for [Boot.dev](https://www.boot.dev).
 In my mind opinion, boot.dev offers some of the best software development training for the money.

 ### Chapter 1 - Install

 In this course we'll be using Kubernetes with Docker.
+Will also be using Minikube.
 Ensure Docker daemon is running before starting Minikube.

 Install kubernetes command-line tool kubectl.
 For MacOS,